donno/donno.github.io/docs/_posts/2023-11-25-harfbuzz_and_python.md

 `vharfbuzz` is a wrapper over the top of [uharfbuzz][2] which is a Cython bindings for the HarfBuzz.
-The binding has a few nice minor niceties that make the library not too C-like, but does take several funciton calls to setup.
+The binding has a few nice minor niceties that make the library not too C-like, but does take several function calls to setup.

 My goal was for each glyph produce generate a series of (X, Y) coordinates that defined a line.
 In this case most the lines are closed so they form a polygon.